B.O.B.L. REGULATION

 ARTICLE 12 Fuel Tank

-1. As a general rule, only steel and aluminum alloy products are permitted.
+1. Only steel and aluminum alloy products are permitted.

 2. Only in the case of FRP, use is permitted on the premise that the interior is completely filled with explosion-proof material.
 If the fuel tank has a breather hose, it must be fitted with a one-way valve and connected to a catch tank with a capacity of 250cc or more.

-Article 13 Oil catch tank / Gas tank
+Article 13 Oil catch tank / Gas catch tank

-1. All vehicles must be fitted with an oil catch tank with a capacity greater than its displacement.
+2. All vehicles must be fitted with an oil catch tank with a capacity larger than the engine displacement.

-3. Be sure to install the discharge side breather hose from the oil catch tank toward the intake side of the carburetor.
-It is essential when installing a breather by remodeling the oil filler cap.
+4. The discharge breather hose from the oil catch tank must be installed facing the intake side of the carburetor.

-5. Normal Breather If you remove the breather from a car, attach the hose and return it to the oil vat.
+6. If you remove the breather from a vehicle with a standard breather, attach the hose and return it to the oil vat.

 ART.14 OIL UNDER TRAY

-2. The oil under tray must have a structure that can hold half the engine oil capacity.
-Please install a drain bolt as a measure against rainy weather.
+2. The oil undertray must have a structure that can hold half the engine oil capacity.
+Please install a drain plug as a measure against rainy weather.

 Article 15 Wiring